adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Purpose
 -------
 The purpose of this document is to give a detailed description of all the requirements for the DuoMonkeyEditor web application.
-The document also describes may other aspects of the application such as the design constraints and interfaces.
+The document also describes many other aspects of the application such as the design constraints and interfaces.

 Document Convention
 -------------------
-TODO: Put terms that readers may not understand
+This document has been constructed in acccordance with the IEEE Std 830-1998.
+Please note: The functional requirements outlined below inheret the priority of the feature which they describe.

 Intended Audience and Reading Suggestions
 -----------------------------------------